Different Asset Classes Have Different Risks

 Geena Davis, American actress, Oscar and Golden-Globe winner

-- Do you prefer to invest in a stock that could have gains of 20% but losses of 5% on a regular basis (conservative = high risk aversion, low risk seeking) or
+- a stock that could have gains of 20% but losses of 5% on a regular basis (conservative = high risk aversion, low risk seeking) or

-- Do you prefer to invest in a stock that could have gains of 70% but losses of 20% on a regular basis (moderate = moderate risk aversion, moderately risk seeking) or
+- a stock that could have gains of 70% but losses of 20% on a regular basis (moderate = moderate risk aversion, moderately risk seeking) or

-- Do you prefer to invest in a stock that could have gains of 200% but also losses of 100% on a regular basis (aggressive = Low risk aversion, risk seeking)?
+- a stock that could have gains of 200% but also losses of 100% on a regular basis (aggressive = Low risk aversion, risk seeking)?

 Determining the level of risk and reward needed is a key aspect of determining an investment strategy.

 Investments Should Be Based on the Following Decisions